 1975 – 2012

 In 1975, the full drawing was replaced with a red line depicting the outline of a ten-gallon hat.
-The text was shortened to a short and extensive “Arby’s,” and the developers rounded all the corners and placed the word in the center, dividing the unbroken outline of the headgear into two winding stripes.
+The text was shortened to a short and extensive “Arby’s,” the developers rounded all the corners and placed the word in the center, dividing the unbroken outline of the headgear into two winding stripes.

 2012 – 2013

 The font has become lowercase and has lost the iconic serifs.
-He lost his individuality: there was no Western spirit left in him, but cold geometric precision appeared.
+He lost his individuality: no Western spirit was left in him, but cold geometric precision appeared.
 The cowboy hat was retained, but consumers did not like its three-dimensional sheen around the edges.
 It was unambiguously acknowledged that the design did not evoke an appetite among visitors, so the company was forced to change the logo again after a few months.

 2013 – today